UCONN HEALTH – Compliance Work Group Charter

 - Executive Vice President of Health Affairs (Chairman);

-- Vice President for Research;
+- Vice President for Research (or designee);

 - Chief Administrative Officer;